smallk/smallk/sphinx/source/pages_smallkAPI.rst

 	void SetOutputDir(const std::string& outdir)

 Sets the directory into which output files should be written.
-The ‘outdir’ argument can either be an absolute or relative path.
+The ``outdir`` argument can either be an absolute or relative path.
 The default is the current directory.

 NMF functions
 -------------